 Uploading your documents online is the fastest way to get them to us.
 You can save a scan of your document or take a picture with a smartphone.
 You can find out how to upload your scan or picture by going to: documents.socialsecurity.gov.scot

-You can also post copies of supporting documents to us in the same envelope as this application form.
-Make sure all copies are clear and readable.
-It can take us up to two weeks to return any original documents you send.
+You can also post photocopies of supporting documents to us in the same envelope as this application form.
 You can make photocopies at your local library.